Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 wrangler deploy fails: “Missing field: zone_name”

-• The YOUR_DOMAIN placeholder was not substituted.
-Run the sed command in step 3 and verify with grep "&#36;\{DOMAIN\}" wrangler.toml.
+The YOUR_DOMAIN placeholder was not substituted.
+Run the sed command in Step 3 and verify with grep "YOUR_DOMAIN" wrangler.toml.
+Expect no output.

 curl returns “Error 1101: Worker threw exception”

-• Run wrangler tail in one terminal and repeat the curl in another to see the exception message.
-Most common cause: a syntax error in src/index.js.
+Run wrangler tail in one terminal and repeat the curl in another to see the exception message.
+The most common cause is a syntax error in src/index.js.
+Redeploy after fixing: npx wrangler deploy.

-curl returns the cloudflared tunnel origin (not the Worker)
+curl returns the cloudflared tunnel origin, not the Worker

 wrangler tail shows no logs

-• If the Worker is deployed but logs are silent, confirm you are curling the custom domain route (api.<DOMAIN>/v1/health) not the workers.dev subdomain — both exist, but tail shows all traffic.
+wrangler tail connects to the Cloudflare log stream for your deployed Worker.
+If the deployment failed, there is nothing to tail.
+If the Worker is deployed but logs are silent, confirm you are curling the custom domain route (api.${DOMAIN}/v1/health) and not only the workers.dev subdomain.
+Both routes exist; wrangler tail shows traffic from either.

 HTTP 404 instead of 501 for stub endpoints